 While gelatin is edible (technically), these bubbles aren’t meant for eating.
 So break out the luster dust and ramp up the shine!
 Just be sure to take the bubbles off the cake before serving.

-Blow up the balloons as large as you’d like your bubbles to be.
-I found just a tiny amount of air was needed.
+Blow up the balloons to the size you’d like your bubbles to be; you might just need a tiny amount of air.
+Then knot ’em.

-To get your balloon looking more like a perfectly round bubble, tie another knot toward the end of the neck of the balloon.
-This should help push the air forward and make the balloon appear rounder.
+To make a balloon rounder, tie another knot toward the end of the neck.
+This should help push the air forward.
 You can also pull on the pointed end of the balloon, twist it, and then tie that and the opening of the balloon together.
-Once you have the shape you want, slide a lollipop stick or skewer into the knot.
+Once the balloon is the right shape, slide a lollipop stick or skewer into the knot.

 Repeat with the other balloons.

 Combine 2 parts cold water with 1 part powdered gelatin in a small heatproof bowl and stir to form a thick jelly.
 I found that 4 tablespoons of cold water plus 2 tablespoons of gelatin was enough for 3 to 4 balloons.

 Pop the bowl into the microwave for about 10 seconds, just until the gelatin is fluid.
 Add petal dust, luster dust or edible glitter for color.

 Keep in mind that gelatin is naturally yellowish, so you may need to play around with the colors a little to get the shade you want.

 Use a paper towel to wipe a thin layer of shortening onto your balloons.
 You’ll want to coat the balloons, but not add so much that you can see the whiteness of the shortening.